MWF 9-10 am in 2050 Valley Life Sciences

 No late homeworks will be accepted and cheating will not be tolerated.
 While you are encouraged to work with other people, you must write up your own solutions.

-Your lowest quiz score will be dropped from the computation of the quiz component of your final grade.
+Your lowest 2 quiz scores will be dropped from the computation of the quiz component of your final grade.

 10% Homework, 30% Quizzes, 20% Midterm, 40% Final